Neeraj03vn/House_price_prediction/README.md

 ## How to Run:
 1. Install dependencies: `pip install -r requirements.txt`
-2. Open Jupyter Notebook: `jupyter notebook house_price_model.ipynb`
+2. Open Jupyter Notebook: `jupyter notebook houseprice.ipynb`
 3. Run each cell to train and test the model

 ## Output: